sparsity-group/251c/index.md

 as stability, convolutions, sampling, and aliasing.
 On the discrete-time side, familiarity with z-transforms, discrete-time Fourier transforms, discrete Fourier transforms, finite-impulse response filters, and infinite-impulse response filters is expected.
 On the continuous-time side, familiarity with continuous-time Fourier transforms and Fourier series is expected.
-For the homework and project, familiarity with MATLAB or Python will be useful.
-At UCSD, the prerequisite material is covered in ECE 101 and ECE 161A.
+For the project, familiarity with MATLAB or Python may be useful.

 # Course Grade

-The course grade will be based on an in-class midterm **(30%)** and a project **(70%)**.
-Homeworks (and solutions) will be handed out periodically, but will not be collected.
-It is suggested that you complete the homework assignments to prepare for the midterm.
+The course grade will be determined by
+    * Three in-class quizzes (30%)
+        - October 9, 2025 (10%)
+        - October 23, 2025 (10%)
+        - November 6, 2025 (10%)
+    * In-class midterm exam (30%) on November 25, 2025
+    * Project (40%)
+        - Group Selection (1–3 students per group) due October 10, 2025 at 23:55
+        - Project Proposal due October 24, 2025 at 23:55
+        - Project Presentation
+            * In-class during the last week of classes (December 2 and 4, 2025), OR
+            * Upload recording of presentation by December 1, 2025 at 23:55
+        - Project Report due December 11, 2025 at 23:55

 # Academic Integrity